-Workers dreaded climbing ladders and struggling to hang the signs from spindly string.
-Walgreen executives hated the resulting injuries to workers and their resulting workers' compensation claims, and not knowing whether or where the signs were hanging.
+For years, workers have dreaded climbing ladders and struggling to hang signs by string from the ceiling of Walgreen stores.
+Walgreen executives also hated the resulting injuries to workers and their resulting workers' compensation claims, according to the report, and not knowing whether or where the signs were hanging.